-The Counselor Preparation Comprehensive Examination (CPCE) is an exit exam that is designed to help students synthesize their learning about counseling and to ensure that students have a thorough understanding of professional attitudes, skills, and knowledge related to the eight (8) common–core areas defined by CACREP’S Standards for Preparation.
+The Counselor Preparation Comprehensive Examination (CPCE) is an exit exam that is designed to help test takers synthesize their learning about counseling and to ensure that test takers have a thorough understanding of professional attitudes, skills, and knowledge related to the eight (8) common–core areas defined by CACREP’S Standards for Preparation.
 The exit exam is also used to assess counseling curriculum strengths and opportunities for improvement.

 Note: Only UCF Counselor Education students should register to take this test at UTC.